The Sophia Method™ of Energy psychology & spiritual life coaching ~

 Positioned on the shared frontier of psychology, biophysics, and spirituality, Energy Psychology techniques show remarkable effects in treating and alleviating physical, emotional, relationship and spiritual distress.
 These include the relief of trauma, phobias, anxiety, stress, addictions, compulsions, allergies, personality concerns, long-standing relationship problems and learning disorders, to name a few.
 Energy Psychology tools are also effective in promoting high level health and peak performance on the physical, mental, and creative levels.
 Often within minutes of using Energy Psychology tools, physical or emotional symptoms are greatly reduced or no longer present.

 Research about Energy Psychology

-“Over 100 research studies, review articles and meta-analyses of Energy Psychology have been published in professional, peer-reviewed journals.”
+“Over 200 research studies, review articles and meta-analyses of Energy Psychology have been published in professional, peer-reviewed journals.”
+This includes over 50 randomized controlled trials, over 50 pre-post outcome studies, 7 meta-analyses, and 12 systematic reviews.
+Over 99 % of the pre-post studies document EP effectiveness.
 The evidence base for EP is growing rapidly in both quantity and methodological rigor.
-From the results through 2018, we can say that “multiple research studies have found that Energy Psychology methods effectively treat: depression, anxiety, food cravings, pain, trauma and PTSD.
+From the results through 2019, we can say that “multiple research studies have found that Energy Psychology methods effectively treat: depression, anxiety, food cravings, pain, trauma and PTSD.”